2012–13 Louisville Cardinals men's basketball team

 The 2012–13 Louisville Cardinals men's basketball team represented the University of Louisville during the 2012–13 NCAA Division I men's basketball season, Louisville's 99th season of intercollegiate competition.
 The Cardinals competed in the Big East Conference and were coached by Rick Pitino in his 12th season as head coach at Louisville.
 The team played its home games on Denny Crum Court at the KFC Yum!
 Center.
 The Cardinals finished the season 35–5, 14–4 in Big East play to earn a share of the Big East regular season championship.

 They won the Big East tournament for the third time in school history and received the conference's automatic bid to the NCAA tournament.
-The Cardinals earned a trip to the school's fourth Final Four and defeated Michigan to win the NCAA Championship.
+The Cardinals earned a trip to the school's tenth Final Four and defeated Michigan to win the NCAA Championship.

-All wins and championships from this season were later vacated.
+All wins and championships from this season were later vacated as a part of NCAA sanctions levied against the University of Louisville in response to the 2015 University of Louisville basketball sex scandal and the team's championship banner was removed, it was replaced by a new banner in 2023 that instead honors the teams #1 rank in the final coaches poll.

 Pre-season

 The Cardinals were the consensus No. 2 team in the preseason polls and were picked to win Big East conference by the media and the coaches.
 They returned five of nine players from the 2012 Final Four team led by senior and Big East Pre-Season Player of the Year Peyton Siva.
 They lost senior Mike Marra to a knee injury on the first day of practice.